chiguire/traceryhx/README.md

 This is the port of the current (as of August 2016) tracery2 branch of galaxykate's [original javascript implementation](https://github.com/galaxykate/tracery/tree/tracery2).

-*Status:* The library is able to follow simple grammars, without modifiers.
+*Status:* The library is able to follow simple grammars with modifiers, still working on saving data.

 The original documentation (adapted to Haxe) follows after this section.